 22. Needless to say he soon apologised to said child after the scene was filmed.

-25. IT isn't the only movie Bill's in this summer – he's also appearing opposite Charlize Theron in hard-hitting action-thriller Atomic Blonde
+25. In 2017, Bill starred in IT and also appeared opposite Charlize Theron in hard-hitting action-thriller Atomic Blonde.

-27. Bill will soon be returning to Stephen King territory in TV horror series Castle Rock
+27. Bill has returned Stephen King territory in TV horror series Castle Rock.